tiramizoo/oxid-plugin/README.md

 oxid-plugin-dev
 ===============

-This folders contains OXID eSales module for integration with [Tiramizoo API](http://dev.tiramizoo.com/).
+OXID eSales module for integration with [Tiramizoo API](http://dev.tiramizoo.com/).
-Module working with foloowingOXID eSales versions: 4.3.2+, 4.4.x, 4.5.x
+Module works with following OXID eSales versions: 4.3.2+, 4.4.x, 4.5.x

 # Installation #

-*   Copy all files from *copy_this* folder to your OXID eSales installation path.
-This step not overwrite any files.
+*   Copy all files from *copy_this* folder to OXID eSales installation path.
+This step does not overwrite any files.

 *   Add these 2 lines to Textarea Shop Modules in **Master Settings -> Core Settings -> System Tab -> Modules**